app/condev/README.md

 condev

 # To use container as preconfigured neovim only
-condev nvim [localFilename]
+condev nvim [filenameInsideCurrentDirectory]
 ```

 You are ready for development with git, nvim, node, yarn, ag, jq, fzf commands available
 Look at https://github.com/app/nvim.lua to see neovim settings, plugins and key bindings

 ### Screenshot

 ![image](https://user-images.githubusercontent.com/9341/173394024-a12abbfb-13b0-4af9-b2b8-366acf93cc9b.png)